Algebra - Expanding

 So 3(a+b) means to multiply 3 by (a+b)

-Here is an examle of expanding, using variables a, b and c instead of numbers:
+Here is an example of expanding, using variables a, b and c instead of numbers:

 And here is another example involving some numbers.
-Notice that I use a "·" between the 3 and 6 to mean multiply, so 3·6 = 18:
+Notice the "·" between the 3 and 6 to mean multiply, so 3·6 = 18:

-You will often need to multiply negatives (a negative times a positive gives a negative, but multiplying two negatives gives a positive):
+Multiplying negatives has special rules: a negative times a positive gives a negative, but multiplying two negatives gives a positive:

-In that case -3 · -5 = +15 (a positive answer), but here is another example where the second part is negative:
+In that case −3 · -5 = +15 (a positive answer), but here is an example where the second part is negative:

-That was also interesting because I had to handle x being squared (x2)
+That was also interesting because of x being squared (x2)

 Lastly, we have an example with three terms inside: